Altinity/altinityknowledgebase/content/en/altinity-kb-integrations/altinity-kb-google-s3-gcs.md

 3. Generate a HMAC key for the account, can be done in settings -> interoperability, in the section for user account access keys.
 4. In ClickHouse, replace the S3 bucket endpoint with the GCS bucket endpoint This must be done with the path-style GCS endpoint: `https://storage.googleapis.com/BUCKET_NAME/OBJECT_NAME`.
 5. Replace the aws access key id and aws secret access key with the corresponding parts of the HMAC key.

-s3 Disk on the top of GCS and writing to GSC may be NOT working because GCS don't support some of bulk S3 API calls, see https://github.com/ClickHouse/ClickHouse/issues/24246